Warm-up properly and reduce the risk of sports injury

-Brad Walker explains the four key stages of an effective and complete warm up
+Brad Walker explains the four key stages of adequate and complete warm-up.

-Warm up activities are a crucial part of any exercise regime or sports training.
-The importance of a structured warm up routine should not be under estimated when it comes to the prevention of sports injury.
-An effective warm up has a number of very important key elements.
+Warm-up activities are a crucial part of any exercise regime or sports training.
+The importance of a structured warm-up routine should not be underestimated when it comes to the prevention of sports injury.
+An effective warm-up has several essential key elements.
 These elements, or parts, should all be working together to minimize the likelihood of sports injury from physical activity.

-Warming up prior to any physical activity does a number of beneficial things, but primarily its main purpose is to prepare the body and mind for more strenuous activity.
+Warming up before any physical activity does several useful things, but primarily its primary purpose is to prepare the body and mind for more strenuous activity.
 One of the ways it achieves this is by helping to increase the body's core temperature, while also increasing the body's muscle temperature.
-By increasing muscle temperature you are helping to make the muscles loose, supple and pliable.
-An effective warm up also has the effect of increasing both your heart rate and your respiratory rate.
+By increasing muscle temperature, you are helping to make the muscles losoe, supple and pliable.
+An effective warm-up also has the effect of increasing both your heart rate and your respiratory rate.
 This increases blood flow, which in turn increases the delivery of oxygen and nutrients to the working muscles.
 All this helps to prepare the muscles, tendons and joints for more strenuous activity.

-Keeping in mind the aims or goals of an effective warm up, we can then go on to look at how the warm up should be structured.
-Obviously, it is important to start with the easiest and most gentle activity first, building upon each part with more energetic activities, until the body is at a physical and mental peak.
+Keeping in mind the aims or goals of an effective warm-up, we can then go on to look at how the warm-up should be structured.
+It is important to start with the easiest and most gentle activity first, building upon each part with more energetic activities, until the body is at a physical and mental peak.
 This is the state in which the body is most prepared for the physical activity to come, and where the likelihood of sports injury has been minimized as much as possible.
-So, how should you structure your warm up to achieve these goals?
+So, how should you structure your warm-up to achieve these goals?

-There are four key elements, or parts, which should be included to ensure an effective and complete warm up.
+There are four key elements, or parts, which should be included to ensure an adequate and complete warm-up.
 They are:

-The general warm up should consist of a light physical activity.
-Both the intensity and duration of the general warm up (or how hard and how long), should be governed by the fitness level of the participating athlete.
-Although a correct general warm up for the average person should take about five to ten minutes and result in a light sweat.
-The aim of the general warm up is simply to elevate the heart rate and respiratory rate.
-This in turn increases the blood flow and helps with the transportation of oxygen and nutrients to the working muscles.
+The general warm-up should consist of light physical activity.
+Both the intensity and duration of the general warm-up (or how hard and how long), should be governed by the fitness level of the participating athlete.
+However, a correct general warm-up for the average person should take about five to ten minutes and result in a light sweat.
+The aim general warm-up aims to elevate the heart rate and respiratory rate.
+This, in turn, increases the blood flow and helps with the transportation of oxygen and nutrients to the working muscles.
 This also helps to increase the muscle temperature, allowing for a more effective static stretch.

 2. Static stretching

 Static stretching is a very safe and effective form of basic stretching.
-There is a limited threat of injury and it is extremely beneficial for overall flexibility.
-During this part of the warm up, static stretching should include all the major muscle groups, and this entire part should last for about five to ten minutes.
+There is a limited threat of injury, and it is extremely beneficial for overall flexibility.
+During this part of the warm-up, static stretching should include all the major muscle groups, and this whole part should last for about five to ten minutes.
 Static stretching is performed by placing the body into a position whereby the muscle or group of muscles to be stretched is under tension.
 Both the opposing muscle group (the muscles behind or in front of the stretched muscle), and the muscles to be stretched are relaxed.
-Then slowly and cautiously the body is moved to increase the tension of the muscle, or group of muscles to be stretched.
+Then slowly and cautiously, the body is moved to increase the tension of the muscle, or group of muscles to be stretched.

-At this point the position is held or maintained to allow the muscles and tendons to lengthen.
-This second part of an effective warm up is extremely important, as it helps to lengthen both the muscles and tendons which in turn allow your limbs a greater range of movement.
+At this point, the position is held or maintained to allow the muscles and tendons to lengthen.
+This second part of an effective warm-up is crucial, as it helps to lengthen both the muscles and tendons, which in turn allow your limbs a greater range of movement.
 This is very important in the prevention of muscle and tendon injuries.
-The above two elements form the basis, or foundation for a complete and effective warm up.
-It is extremely important that these two elements be completed properly before moving onto the next two elements.
-The proper completion of elements one and two, will now allow for the more specific and vigorous activities necessary for elements three and four.
+The above two elements form the basis or foundation for a complete and effective warm-up.
+These two elements must be completed properly before moving onto the next two elements.
+The proper completion of elements one and two will now allow for the more specific and vigorous activities necessary for elements three and four.

 4. Dynamic stretching

-Finally, a correct warm up should finish with a series of dynamic stretches.
+Finally, a correct warm-up should finish with a series of dynamic stretches.
 However, this form of stretching carries with it a high risk of injury if used incorrectly.
-It should really only be used under the supervision of a professional sports coach or trainer.
-Dynamic stretching is more for muscular conditioning than flexibility and is really only suited for professional, well trained, highly conditioned athletes.
+It should only be used under the supervision of a professional sports coach or trainer.
+Dynamic stretching is more for muscular conditioning than flexibility and is only suited for experienced, well trained, highly conditioned athletes.
 Dynamic stretching should only be used after a high level of general flexibility has been established.
 Dynamic stretching involves a controlled, soft bounce or swinging motion to force a particular body part past its usual range of movement.
 The force of the bounce or swing is gradually increased but should never become radical or uncontrolled.
-During this last part of an effective warm up it is also important to keep the dynamic stretches specific to the athlete's particular sport.
-This is the final part of the warm up and should result in the athlete reaching a physical and mental peak.
-At this point the athlete is most prepared for the rigors of their sport or activity.
+During this last part of an effective warm-up, it is also important to keep the dynamic stretches specific to the athlete's particular sport.
+This is the final part of the warm-up and should result in the athlete reaching a physical and mental peak.
+At this point, the athlete is most prepared for the rigours of their sport or activity.

-The above information forms the basis of a complete and effective warm up.
-However, I am well aware that this entire process is somewhat of an 'ideal' or 'perfect' warm up.
+The above information forms the basis of a complete and effective warm-up.
+However, I am well aware that this entire process is somewhat of an 'ideal' or 'perfect' warm-up.
 I am also well aware that this is not always possible or convenient in the real world.
-Therefore, the individual athlete must become responsible for assessing their own goals and adjusting their warm up accordingly.
+Therefore, the individual athlete must become responsible for assessing their goals and adjusting their warm-up accordingly.

-For instance, the time you commit to your warm up should be relative to your level of involvement in your particular sport.
+For instance, the time you commit to your warm-up should be relative to your level of involvement in your particular sport.
 So, for people just looking to increase their general level of health and fitness, a minimum of five to ten minutes would be enough.
-However, if you are involved in high level competitive sport you need to dedicate adequate time and effort to a complete warm up.
+However, if you are involved in a high-level competitive sport, you need to dedicate adequate time and effort to a complete warm-up.